Team Dynamics: Dealing with the Loose Cannon in your team

 What exactly is a Loose Cannon?

-Toxic workers seem to induce others to be toxic across teams and organizations which is the ripple affect of the loose cannon and if an organizations people are its biggest competitive advantage, the loose cannon weakens that advantage with every toxic interaction that takes place.
-Businesses invest a lot of resources to recruit, hire, and develop their talent; loose cannons and other toxic workers ruin the investment return.
+Toxic workers seem to induce others to be toxic across teams and organizations, which is the ripple effect of the loose cannon, and if an organization's people are it's most significant competitive advantage, the loose cannon weakens that advantage with every toxic interaction.
+Businesses invest a large number of resources to recruit, hire, and develop their talent; loose cannons and other toxic workers ruin the investment return.

 Research by Jon Gottman from the Gottman Institute suggests that focusing on relationship-enhancing behaviors can counter the impacts of negative interactions and amplify the effects of positive interactions.
 Their research on couples suggests a stable relationship has a positive-negative ratio of 5 positive interactions to every negative interaction.
 Though their research focused on married couples, it provides insight into workplace relationships and behaviors that negatively shape the climate of work teams and entire organizations.
-Toxic workers like the loose cannon make it challenging to counter the negative interaction with positive ones.
+Toxic workers, like the loose cannon, make it challenging to counter negative interactions with positive ones and help form toxic work cultures.

 What do you DO with a Loose Cannon?